-Make your toast happy: Sweet pears and spices cook together for spreadable fruit.
+Make easy pear butter in the slow cooker and make your toast happy!
+Sweet pears and spices cook down together for spreadable fruit.
 Pear Butter is also delicious on oatmeal, yogurt or ice cream.

 Here’s a happy thought.